-In Niagara, we are fortunate to live in a relatively safe region of Canada.
-However, that does not mean we are immune to the possibility of a large-scale emergency.
+In Niagara, we're fortunate to live in a relatively safe region of Canada.
+However, that doesn't mean we're immune to the possibility of a large-scale emergency.

 In some emergencies, such as floods, fires or hazardous materials incidents, it may be necessary for you to evacuate your home and neighbourhood.
-Authorities will not ask you to leave your home unless they believe you are in significant danger.
+Authorities will not ask you to leave your home unless they believe you're in significant danger.

-Follow instructions that you are given about when to leave, where to go and what transportation routes to follow.
-Do not enter or return to an evacuated area unless emergency officials have given you specific instructions and permission to do so.
+Follow instructions from authorities about when to leave, where to go and what transportation routes to follow.
+Don't enter or return to an evacuated area unless emergency officials have given you specific instructions and permission to do so.

-To be prepared for an evacuation, put together a "GO" kit for you and your family.
+To be prepared for an evacuation, put together a "GO" bag for you and your family.

 Use a backpack or easy to carry duffel bag and keep it in a convenient location, preferably near your home exit.
-Here are some items you will need to add to your kit.
+Here's some items you will need to add to your kit.

 Make copies of all important documents, including:

 Add recent photographs of each family member and include them with your copies.
 Add a written list of important phone numbers so that you are not dependent on your cell phone.

 Make up an extra set of keys for your "GO" bag including those for:

 Add a flashlight and extra batteries You can use the standard flashlights or consider a crank flashlight which often includes a radio.
 Extra batteries are always useful to have in your kit.